-'I Look Forward' To Ending My Life, 104-Year-Old Assisted Suicide Advocate Says
+'I Look Forward' To Ending My Life, Assisted Suicide Backer Says Before Dying

 With assisted suicide illegal in his home country of Australia, scientist David Goodall of Perth traveled to Basel, Switzerland to die at the facility of the assisted suicide advocacy group Life Circle.